OPENAIRINTERFACE/openair-epc-fed/docs/CONFIGURE_CONTAINERS.md

 $ docker cp ./spgwu-cfg.sh prod-oai-spgwu-tiny:/openair-spgwu-tiny
 $ docker exec -it prod-oai-spgwu-tiny /bin/bash -c "cd /openair-spgwu-tiny && chmod 777 spgwu-cfg.sh && ./spgwu-cfg.sh"
 ```

+**CAUTION: IF YOU MADE A MISTAKE WHILE CONFIGURING (I.E. EXECUTING ONE OF THE `-cfg.sh` SCRIPTS IN A CONTAINER): 2 WAYS TO RECOVER:**

+1. Remove all containers and redeploy.
+Because the template configuration files have been modified, re-running the -cfg.sh script with modified parameters is **USELESS**.
+2. Install an editor (such as `vim`) on the container and edit manually.
+This is **NOT** the recommended way.

 You are now ready to [start the network functions](./RUN_CNF.md).